Norwegian People's Aid

 Norwegian People's Aid (Norsk Folkehjelp) was founded in 1939 to provide post-conflict reconstruction assistance and humanitarian relief during conflicts.
-NPA is now engaged in more than 33 countries in de-mining, humanitarian relief, promoting democratization; the rights of indigenous people, equality; and fair distribution of power and resources.
-NPA currently operates de-mineing activities in 16 countries and played a central role in the International Campaign to Ban Landmines and the Convention on Cluster Munitions which was signed in Oslo in 2008.
+NPA is now engaged in more than 31 countries in de-mining, humanitarian relief, promoting democratization; the rights of indigenous people, equality; and fair distribution of power and resources.
+NPA currently operates de-mineing activities in 19 countries.

-NPA manages refugee reception centres, anti-racism campaigns, volunteer rescue teams, and a volunteer ambulance service.
+NPA is a membership organization with approximately 3000 volunteers that engage in search and rescue teams, international solidarity and refugee and integration activities.

 History

 1930s

 Norwegian People's Aid (NPA) was founded on 7 December 1939 as a natural continuation of the work of several Norwegian organizations who had been working to alleviate human suffering during the Spanish Civil War and the Winter War in Finland.

 1940s and 1950s

 During World War II, NPA mobilized medical services across the country until the German occupying forces seized its assets and officially disbanded it in September 1941.
 NPA went into exile and continued work from Sweden.

 After World War II, NPA took active part in the rebuilding of Norway, particularly in areas of health care.
 NPA built health centers and occupational health services throughout the country.

 International participated particularly in the humanitarian relief efforts for refugees.
 In collaboration with Red Cross work was expanded in 1946 to include all of Europe in terms of the European Council.